-The most recent addition to our line is the "George Harvey Signature EditionTM" IMAGE, which is in honor of the man who inspired the concept of the Chest Fly Box back in the late 1940's.
+The "George Harvey Signature EditionTM" IMAGE, which is in honor of the man who inspired the concept of the Chest Fly Box back in the late 1940's.
 When designing this special edition, we borrowed from George the oldest chest fly box known to exist.
 All aspects of this box were closely examined and approved by George himself.
 It is slightly wider than the other models and modifications are limited.
+Discontinued

 When choosing which model is best for you, it is important to think three-dimensional.
 While wearing the box, the models differ in height and width.
 So the number of trays is the third-dimension you need to take into account.
 For example, a 4-tray Joe Humphreys may hold as many flies as a 3-tray Original.
 You need to determine which dimension is most important to you.
 Refer to the chart for specifications and measurements of each model.